kugushev/unity-tools/src/Custom Distribution/README.md

 # Custom Distribution

 Allows developer to get a random number with any custom distribution.
+Zero allocations.

 ## How to use?
 - Instantiate CustomDistribution class with distribution function